kiwi0fruit/ultimate-question/articles/dxb_for_pdf.md

 * 0<dxb<0.5 — the goal is the survival of some quasi-immortal entity formed by a group of people, more diverse than the clones of one person, but narrower than all humanity.
 In the hierarchy of goals of this group, it is possible to lower the probability of humanity survival if it increases the probability of survival of the quasi-immortal entity.
 Examples of such entities are: religions, ideologies, nations, countries, noble families, corporations.

-* dxb<0 — suicidal heresy (not a Buddha-Darwinism way) where all goals lead only to death.
+* dxb<0 — suicidal heresy (not a Buddhian-Darwinism way) where all goals lead only to death.
 In the hierarchy of the agent's goals, one can sacrifice the survival of any quasi-immortal entity for the sake of a non-quasi-immortal one.
 The unlimited value of the “Self” is a special case of suicidal heresy.

-* dxb>1 — heresy of putting not sentient beings before sentient (not a Buddha-Darwinism way).
+* dxb>1 — heresy of putting not sentient beings before sentient (not a Buddhian-Darwinism way).
 In the hierarchy of the agent's goals, one can sacrifice any intelligent life for the sake of not sentient life.
 And this sacrifice is made not in order to somehow optimize the success of intelligent life.

 It should be noted that competition between dxb<0.5 can be useful for dxb=0.5, because some level of competition is necessary to maintain the humanity as a whole in a healthy state (by the way, the same is true for dxb<1 and dxb=1).
 From the standpoint of dxb=0.5, it is necessary to determine a set of rules of competition (including economic and military ones), the adherence to which will support the healthy development of mankind as a whole (dxb=0.5).
 This might help to achieve sustainable development — prevent going down on the disappearing stairway of energy source batteries, as well as make humanity competitive when meeting aliens in the future.
-And in most cases the Buddha-Darwinists-dxb=0.5 would need to take part in this competition.
+And in most cases the Buddhian-Darwinists-dxb=0.5 would need to take part in this competition.
 Moreover, they will have to honestly choose a side and be loyal to the interests of the group dxb<0.5.

 It is also worth dwelling in more detail on the disappearing stairway of energy source batteries.
 The technological civilization of the mankind consumes more and more energy, absorbing concentrated energy obtained from a star (peat, coal, oil).
 But these energy sources are finite.
 What will happen if in its development civilization “stumbles and falls” to a technological level that requires coal but all coal has already been exhausted?
 In the worst case it will be stuck at some level of development forever and will never be able to reach the level of using the energy of the stars directly (like [Dyson sphere](https://en.wikipedia.org/wiki/Dyson_sphere)).
 This is a serious existential risk that should be considered.